by Andrea M. Darcy

 Working with a good counsellor or psychotherapist can give you the unconditional positive regard that you need to align your concepts of your ideal self with your present-day self.
 A therapist helps you see yourself as you really are, including strengths you’ve overlooked and desires for the future you’ve suppressed.

 Harley Therapy puts you in touch with highly qualified and experienced counsellors and psychotherapists in central London.
-We also connect you to Skype therapists that can help you wherever you live.
+We also connect you to Online therapists that can help you wherever you live.

 Still have a question about ‘what is self-concept’?
 Use our public comment box below.